infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 // success-line-end
 ```

-This configuration (originally sourced from [Ignite](https://github.com/infinitered/ignite)) provides a strong foundation for TypeScript, React, React Native, and import order rules.
-You can adjust the rules according to your project's specific needs.
+This configuration (originally sourced from [Ignite](https://github.com/infinitered/ignite)) provides a strong foundation for TypeScript, React and React Native projects.
+You can also adjust the rules according to your project's specific needs.

 5. Compile the TypeScript configuration: